After grisly murder, Kuwait and the Philippines face diplomatic crisis over domestic worker abuse

 They spoke only Arabic; she did not.
 The little English she knew didn’t stop misunderstandings from escalating; she was severely beaten across her face, head and knees.

-The abuse worsened when her employers caught her trying to escape the first time.
+The abuse worsened when her employers caught her trying to escape for the first time.

 They took her cellphone and locked her inside the home.
 Employers are supposed to return workers to recruitment agencies when sponsorship goes awry.
 But instead, she says the family was planning on illegally transferring her contract to someone else, in exchange for money.